Top places to live in Kent Faversham

 Faversham scores strongly here with fantastic range of primary schools – both in town and in the neighbouring villages if you are looking for more greenery.

-From a private perspective you are within easy reach of key players such as Spring Grove (read the Muddy review here), Kent College in Canterbury (read the Muddy Junior School review here and the Senior School review here), Ashford Prep School (read the Muddy review here), St. Edmund’s and Junior King’s Canterbury.
+From a private perspective you are within easy reach of key players such as Spring Grove (read the Muddy review here), Kent College in Canterbury (read the Muddy Junior School review here and the Senior School review here), Ashford Prep School (read the Muddy review here), St. Edmund’s (read the Junior School and Senior School reviews here) and Junior King’s Canterbury.

 When it comes to senior schooling, you have the older counterparts of these schools to consider as well as QE Grammar School in Faversham which has a fantastic reputation.